Episode Transcript

 supply closet off the dining hall filled with all the

-contraband snacks that shaners weren't allowed to eat, peanut butter
+contraband snacks that Shaners weren't allowed to eat, peanut butter

-and jelly sandwiches, candy chips, cakes baked.
+and jelly sandwiches, candy chips, cakes baked by the camp chefs.

-were like normal weighted people, they had the pig out
+they had the pig out where.
+You know, I never

-not really sure but I think there was peanut butter there.
+there was peanut butter there.
+You know.

-but while it existed, it was protected like a national treasure.
+while it existed, it was protected like a national treasure.

 Sometimes staff would check bags and backpacks to make sure